 It's pretty easy to prepare a picnic shoulder for your meat smoker or your grill.
 All it takes is a quick rinse and some trimming before seasoning the meat with flavor.

 This is part of the reason that the cut is usually very inexpensive.
-Another reason is that to be cooked well, it needs to be cooked for a long time.
+Another reason is that to become tender it has to be cooked for a long time.
 And that's where us smokers come in!
 It's like pork picnics were made just for us!

 To prepare the pork picnic for the smoker, the first step is to remove it from the packaging and give it a good rinse in cold water.
 Most all pork is now injected with a solution of salt and preservatives to extend the shelf life of the meat.
-Rinsing will remove the excess from the surface.
+Rinsing will remove the excess brine from the surface.

 The next step is to trim off the skin and excess fat.
 You can trim all of the skin off, or do like me and leave part of it on.
-So seasoning flavor can reach the meat on the skin side, it's a good idea to score it just down to the flesh.
-The side you see in the picture to the right will be placed on top when it's in the smoker.
-Melting fat will baste the meat as it cooks.
+So that seasoning flavors can reach the meat under the skin, it's a good idea to score the skin down to the flesh.

 If there's a lot of excess fat on the surface, you can trim some of it off.
 However, most of it will melt as the pork cooks, and you can remove the rest right before you serve it to your guests.